1014309/Oanh-Programming-Creative/Evidence Guide.md

 # Our Project
 For this assignment, I collaborated with two other classmates and recreated an alarm system that will be used in a prison to indicate when someone has either broken in or out to the prison or when the system has been hacked.
 To recreate this system, we had to identify the individual components of the alarm with each group member researching one of the following components listed below.
-- flashing lights
+- Flashing lights
-- sound of the alarm
+- Sound of the alarm
-- opening and closing of doors
+- Opening and closing of doors

 # RGB LEDs
 For the flashing lights, it was determined that a 3mm red LED would be used as it had a greater intensity.
 Whilst using a 3mm red LED would work perfectly for this project, it was also recommended that I looked into other alternatives such as RGB LEDS to recreate the flashing lights.